tfynes-pivotal/java-optimizer-broker/README.md

 5. Broker binds <appname>-native instance to same ingress route as origin JIT compiled instance

 pass in argument -c '{"memory":"128M"}' in bind service call to adjust behavior

+Recommend: increase from 8GB to 12GB or 16GB in cf-java-optimizer.sh for native compiling of applications larger than 'hello-world'